General Properties of Transition Metals (AQA A Level Chemistry): Revision Note

 • Since transition elements can have variable oxidation states, they make excellent catalysts

-• During catalysis, the transition element can change to various oxidation states by gaining electrons or donating electrons from reagents within the reaction
+• During catalysis, the transition element can change to various oxidation states by gaining electrons from, or donating electrons to, other species

 • Substances can also be adsorbed onto their surface and activated in the process